EnterpriseDB/docker-postgresql/README.md

 # PostgreSQL Container Images by EnterpriseDB

-Maintenance scripts to generate Immutable Application Containers for all PostgreSQL versions based on Red Hat Universal Base Images (UBI) 8.
+Maintenance scripts to generate Immutable Application Containers for all PostgreSQL versions based on:

+- Red Hat Universal Base Images (UBI) 8 - default
+- Debian Slim base images, with and without the PostGIS extension:
+    - PostgreSQL 10 and 11 on Debian Stretch (9) Slim
+    - PostgreSQL 12 and 13 on Debian Buster (10) Slim

 These images are customised to work with [Cloud
 Native PostgreSQL operators by EDB](https://docs.enterprisedb.io/cloud-native-postgresql/)